History of the Belleview Biltmore Hotel, Belleair, Florida Home

 History of the Hotel Newspaper Articles Memberships Message Board Photos of the Biltmore Email

+This national treasure has enriched the lives of guests since 1897.
+It is listed on the National Registry of Historic Places, and National Trust.
 Many famous dignitaries have been guests at this hotel including the President George Bush, President Jimmy Carter, President Gerald Ford, the former King of England, (the Duke of Windsor) the Vanderbilts, the Pew family of Sun Oil, the Studebakers, the DuPonts, Thomas Edison, Henry Ford and Lady Margaret Thatcher, baseball legends Babe Ruth, Joe DiMaggio, and entertainers Tony Bennett, Bob Dylan and Carol Channing.
 In World War II the hotel was closed to tourism, and the U.S. military moved in to train its troops.
-The windows were painted black so the hotel could not be seen by the enemy at night.
-In 1985, a $10 million renovation of the resort took place in the guest rooms and in the construction of a luxurious spa.
+The windows were painted black so the enemy could not see the hotel at night.

 The Mobile Travel Guide gives the Biltmore a four star rating and the World Tennis Magazine gives the resort a five star rating for tennis resorts.
 The Biltmore is one of the few hotels to have a waltz composed in its name, "The Belleview Waltz."
-The Belleview Biltmore Golf Club offers a beautiful 18 hole course designed by world famous Scottish-born architect, Donald Ross in 1925.
+The Belleview Biltmore Golf Club offers a beautiful 18-hole course designed by world famous Scottish-born architect, Donald Ross in 1925.

 The Biltmore is a member of National Trust Historic Hotels of America / HHA.